arnaudlh/asrhvmigfactory/README.md

 ### Pre-requisites
 Before you get started, you need to do the following:
 - Ensure that the Site Recovery vault is created in your Azure subscription
-- Ensure that the Configuration Server and Process Server are installed in the source environment and the vault is able to discover the environment
+- Ensure that the VMM provider and Hyper-V Azure Site Recovery providers are installed in the source environment and the vault is registered able to discover the environment
-- Ensure that a Replication Policy is created and associated with the Configuration Server
+- Ensure that a Replication Policy is created and associated with the SC VMM Server
-- Ensure that you have added the VM admin account to the config server (that will be used to replicate the on-prem VMs)
 - Ensure that the target artefacts in Azure are created
     - Target Resource Group
     - Target Storage Account (and its Resource Group) - Create a premium storage account if you plan to migrate to premium disks